 2.50.
-The pilot's cell phone records included times and durations of calls and details of text messages between the pilot and other parties, including the operator and client on the day of the flight as well as the previous day.
+The pilot's cell phone records included times and durations of calls and details of text messages between the pilot and other parties, including the operator and client on the day of the flight and the previous day.